Danish Ladies Open

 The Danish Ladies Open was a women's professional golf tournament on the Ladies European Tour played between 1988 and 1997, the national open golf championship of Denmark.

-The tournament also featured on the Swedish Golf Tour in 1988, 1989, and 2002, as well as again in 2022, when it was also an LET Access Series event.
+The tournament also featured on the Swedish Golf Tour in 1988, 1989, and 2002, as well as again from 2022, when it also became an LET Access Series event.

 At only 18, Florence Descampe became the LET's youngest winner at the time when she won the inaugural event in 1988.

 It was succeeded on the LET schedule in 2005 by the Danish Ladies Masters.